Committee

 Steering Committee

-Liang Gou is a Principal Research Scientist at Bosch Research.
+Liang Gou is a Director of AI at Splunk.
 His research interests lie in the fields of visual analytics, deep learning and human-computer interaction.
-Prior to joining Bosch Research, Liang was a Principal Research Scientist at Visa Research and a Research Staff Member at IBM Almaden Research Center.
+Before joining Splunk, Liang was a Principal Research Scientist at Bosch Research and Visa Research and a Research Staff Member at IBM Almaden Research Center.

 Adam Perer is an Assistant Research Professor at Carnegie Mellon University, where he is a member of the Human-Computer Interaction Institute.
 His research integrates data visualization and machine learning techniques to create visual interactive systems to help users make sense out of big data.
 Lately, his research focuses on human-centered data science and extracting insights from clinical data to support data-driven medicine.
 This work has been published at premier venues in visualization, human-computer interaction, and medical informatics.
 He was previously a Research Scientist at IBM Research.
 He holds a Ph.D. in Computer Science from the University of Maryland, College Park.